Triantonio/TicTacToeWithAI/README.md

 You can adjust the workflow (for example, to add more Qt modules or include additional packaging steps) by editing `.github/workflows/release.yml`.

+## Developer resources

+- The new `include/` directory exposes public headers so other components can depend on the game's API without navigating the implementation sources.
+- `doc/doxygen/Doxyfile` configures Doxygen to generate browsable API documentation.
+Run it after building to refresh the HTML pages referenced in the repository documentation.
+- All runtime assets now live under `resources/`, simplifying Qt resource management and making it easier to bundle everything with release builds or installers.

 ## Generate documentation (optional)